-Spending for governmental activities was \$666,144 and \$756,067 for 2019 and 2018, respectively, which was offset by approximately \$663,800 and \$835,522 in revenues primarily from grants and contracts and membership dues.
-The decrease in revenues is represented by the completion of multi-year grant funded projects in 2018 and early 2019.
-Total expenses decreased similar to revenues in fiscal year 2019 due to a majority of the work being completed on projects in fiscal year 2018.
+Spending for governmental activities was \$1,301,773 and \$666,144 for 2020 and 2019, respectively, which was offset by approximately \$1,350,209 and \$663,800 in revenues primarily from grants and contracts and membership dues.
+The increase in revenues and expenses is represented by activity related to the Prewitt and Milan Industrial Development Parks which are funded by Federal and State of New Mexico grants.